 Include feedback surveys in customer portals or appointment-scheduling tools

-A great way to get pre-arrival feedback is to include a customer feedback survey in the customer portal or appointment scheduling tools.
-The information generated from these systems can be used to provide a personalized experience that will keep customers engaged and happy.
+A great way to get pre-arrival feedback is to include acustomer feedback system in the customer portal or appointment scheduling tools.
+The information generated from these systems can be used to provide a personalized customer experience that will keep them engaged and happy.
 It also sets them up to have a positive view of your organization before they move to the next step of their customer journey, which is typically arriving at your location.

 Send feedback survey via SMS and Email